Pearson Interactive Labs

 Structured around the process of science, Pearson® Interactive Labs feature real-world scenarios and guided feedback so students can make and learn from their mistakes.

-See the list of labs available for fall 2021 non-majors and majors biology classes and additional upcoming labs for 2022–2023 classes.
+See the list of upcoming labs for fall 2021 non-majors biology classes and additional upcoming labs for 2022–2023 classes.

 Read the transcript (PDF)

 Each lab focuses on the process of science, allowing students to practice developing a hypothesis, setting up and performing an experiment, and using critical thinking to draw conclusions from their data.

 Real world examples engage students with scenarios they can relate to and care about, providing a connection between the lab and their own experience.